What is Diversity in the Workplace?

 Workplace diversity is now something most companies strive to achieve.
 Why is that?
-Is it just about improving a company’s reputation and promoting inclusion at the workplace?
+Is it just about improving a company’s reputation and promoting inclusion in the workplace?

-While your company’s reputation and workplace inclusion are definitely important goals worth pursuing, workplace diversity has many other immediate and tangible benefits related directly to your company’s bottom line.
+Your company’s reputation and workplace inclusion are definitely important goals worth pursuing.
+Workplace diversity has many other immediate and tangible benefits related directly to your company’s bottom line.

 Thus, workplace diversity is not just a politically correct fad - it is a serious competitive advantage.
-Companies with more diverse workplace outperform its competitors and achieve greater profits!
+Companies with more diverse workplaces outperform their competitors and achieve greater profits!

 Since diversity in the workplace means that employees will have different characteristics and backgrounds, they are also more likely to have a variety of different skills and experiences.

-Consequently, employees in a company with higher workplace diversity will have access to a variety of different perspectives, which is highly beneficial when it comes to planning and executing a business strategy.
+Employees in a company with higher workplace diversity have access to a variety of perspectives, which is beneficial when it comes to planning and executing a business strategy.

-People with different background tend to have different experiences and thus different perspectives.
+People with different backgrounds tend to have different experiences and thus different perspectives.
 Exposure to a variety of different perspectives and views leads to higher creativity.

 When you put together people who see the same thing in different ways, you are more likely to get a melting pot of fresh, new ideas, thus improving the creativity of your workforce.